bhouston/mycoder-mini/README.md

 ## Features

-- Uses Anthropic Claude SDK to power the system
+- Uses Anthropic Claude SDK with native tool calling support
 - Provides a single tool: the ability to run shell commands
 - Supports piping stdin to commands
 - Automatically stops when the agent returns "**TASK FINISHED**"
 - 10-second timeout on shell commands to prevent hangs
+- Displays Claude's thinking process and command execution in real-time

 ## Installation